MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-X-Bureau-Consumer-Financial-Protection/part-1041-Payday-Vehicle-Title-Certain-HighCost-Installment-Loans/subpart-C-Payments/section-1041.9.md

 (B) A single immediate payment transfer initiated at the consumer's request in accordance with § 1041.8(a)(2).

-(2) *First payment withdrawal notice* - (i) *Timing* - (A) *Mail.* If the lender provides the first payment withdrawal notice by mail, the lender must mail the notice no earlier than when the lender obtains payment authorization and no later than six business days prior to initiating the transfer.
+(2) *First payment withdrawal notice*—(i) *Timing*—(A) *Mail.* If the lender provides the first payment withdrawal notice by mail, the lender must mail the notice no earlier than when the lender obtains payment authorization and no later than six business days prior to initiating the transfer.

 (B) *Electronic delivery.* (*1*) If the lender provides the first payment withdrawal notice through electronic delivery, the lender must send the notice no earlier than when the lender obtains payment authorization and no later than three business days prior to initiating the transfer.